-Question 3: Continuous Learning
+Question 4: Continuous Learning

-Definition: Identify and pursue learning opportunities to enhance one's professional practice and development, and the delivery of high-quality programs and services.
+Definition: Identify and pursue learning opportunities to enhance one's professional practice and development, and the effective delivery of high-quality programs and services.

-Please describe an example of a time when you made a point of keeping current in a particular area or subject that was evolving or changing.
+Please describe a time when you made a point of keeping current in an area or subject that was evolving or changing.